adobe-platform/Adobe-Workshop-ArgoCon2022/IDP-Capabilities.md

 Management of traffic and connectovity within and between the cluster fleet, corp network, and public internet.

 ### Cloud Providers and Private Cloud

 * Management of cloud provider accounts and resources.

 ### Diagnostics & Insights

-Tools and dashboards to allow for diagnostics debugging of the running system to reduce MTTR (mean time to resolution)
+Tools and dashboards to allow for diagnostics and debugging of the running system to reduce MTTR (mean time to resolution)

 ### Observability